tytydraco/yessleep/out/My_Pareidolia_has_ruined_another_Valentines_Day.md

 And if I’m ever stupid enough to actually go on a date?
 Multiply all of that by twenty.

 Not to mention the goddamned itch.
 In the end, that’s what really stopped me from pursuing romance.
 I think I could ignore the faces; however numerous they’d become.
-It’d be difficult, but I can do it.
+It’d be difficult, but I could do it.
 The itch is a different story.
 At peak intensity, it’s like my skin is burning from an invisible fire that won’t go out.
 The discomfort can completely overwhelm me to the point where I would do anything to make it stop.

 So, I’ve resigned myself to isolation.
 Dating just hasn’t been worth the pain.
 It’s been lonely, sure, but abstaining has kept me safe and relatively sane.
 Meeting Taylor, however, changed things.
 Taylor rekindled something inside me that I believed was completely extinguished before I met her.
 She made me want to fight back.